OptimisticPeach/android-rs-snake/readme.md

     - Processing the `LostFocus` and `GainedFocus` events fix [#418 in glutin](https://github.com/tomaka/glutin/issues/418)
     - No real gui for now.
 - When your body is on an edge, a green 'ghost' appears on the other side to warn you to not go there.
+- 2 player mode
+    - Rotate to landscape to activate
+    - There is a green and cyan player, and a red and purple player.
+    - Rules here:
+        - Each player can collect an apple to grow
+        - If either player collides with the opposing player, or if they collide with themself, then the opposing player wins
+        - Actions started on the right apply to the green and cyan player
+        - Actions started on the left apply to the red and purple player

 To run
 ------------------